 Game-Breaking Bug: 9th Style was the first Bemani game to use PC-based hardware, and it showed.
 Some songs had timing issues, Gambol was still broken, the One More Extra Stage "Quasar" sometimes crashed the machine, and playing "General Relativity" as the first song after a machine is booted triggers a hilarious bug which makes getting anything but POOR impossible.
 (Apparently, said song fell back on the timing windows of the previously played song.
 Since there wasn't a previously played song yet, it choked.)

 Gimmick Level: Songs by DJ Mass MAD Izm* are infamous for having extraordinary numbers of scratches; on these songs, how good the turntable is on your controller or arcade machine can mean a whole world of difference.
+"Shakunetsu Beach Side Bunny"'s Another chart is notorious in that over one-third of its notes are scratches.
 Some non-Izm songs, such as "Checking You Out" and "Plan 8", are also chock full of scratches.

 Anisakis' miss screen reads "He set a foot wrong.
 However, it nothing but set a foot wrong.
 You set a foot wrong.
 It set a foot wrong so like him.
 The person commits an offense.
 However, do not set a foot wrong."
 Whatever that's supposed to mean....